 - Ultra: Technology that can only be created by a pan-galactic psionic empire.

-The game master will custom design weapons to fit your game setting.
+The GM will custom design weapons to fit your game setting.
 But the following weapons are set as baselines to set the high-lethality tone of the game in all settings:

 |Weapon||Damage||Range||Hands||Typical Price||Typical Price per Ammunition Round||Special|